Brain tumour is a dreaded disease. Therefore, it is important to know the symptoms of brain tumor so as to identify them at an early stage.

 Brain tumours that affect the areas of brain which control movement can lead to weakness in arms or legs.
 Weakness on one side of body is called hemiparesis.
 Weakness in half of body can also involve the face and manifest as skewing of face when smiling or talking.

-Seizures are another common feature of brain tumours.
+Seizures are another common symptom of brain tumors.
 Any new onset seizure warrants a radiological assessment for brain tumours.
 A seizure is the most frightening symptom.
 It can cause additional injuries to the patient.

 Rapid personality changes